phonghuule/Cost-And-Usage-Governance/README.md

 18. Confirm there are no io1 unattached EBS volumes, go to the **EC2 dashboard**, click on **Elastic Block Store**, click **Volumes**.
 You can sort by the **Created** column to help identify volumes that were not terminated as part of this lab.

+## Survey
+Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing this [event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_1U4cxprfqLngWGy?Session=HOL09).
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits1, 2 & 3.
+AWS credits will be sent via email by September 29, 2023.
+Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.

+<sup>1</sup>AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/
+<sup>2</sup>Limited to 1 x USD25 AWS credits per participant.
+<sup>3</sup>Participants will be required to provide their business email addresses to receive the gift code for AWS credits.